 A student must complete an exit interview prior to withdrawing from the University.
-Boston and Worcester students must meet with a CASE representative; Manchester students must meet with a A student must complete an exit interview prior to withdrawing from the University.
-Boston, Worcester, and Manchester students must meet with a CASE representative.
-Online students must meet with their program director.
-The withdrawal process includes an exit interview with a designated University representative, the completion of a withdrawal form, and acquiring signatures from Student Financial Services and Immigration Services (if applicable).
+Boston and Worcester students must meet with a CASE representative; Manchester students must meet with a Student Affairs representative; and Online students must meet with their program director.
+The Withdrawal process includes an exit interview with a designated representative, the completion of a Withdrawal form, and acquiring signatures from Student Financial Services and Immigration Services (if applicable).
 Failure to complete the withdrawal process results in automatic failure in all courses in which the student is currently enrolled and forfeiture of any prorated tuition refund.
 Withdrawn students are not eligible for University services.